MackRoe/Herd_Immunity_Term2/README.md

 4. Out of all interactions sick individuals had during the entire simulation, how many total interactions did we see where a vaccination saved a person from potentially becoming infected?

 [Answers](answers.txt)

+## Running the Program

+The program is designed to be run from the command line.
+You can do this by running python3 simulation.py followed by the command line arguments in the following order, separated by spaces: {population size} {vacc_percentage} {virus_name} {mortality_rate} {repro_rate} {optional: number of people initially infected (default is 1)}

+Let's look at an example:

+- Population Size: 100,000
+- Vaccination Percentage: 90%
+- Virus Name: Ebola
+- Mortality Rate: 70%
+- Reproduction Rate: 25%
+- People Initially Infected: 10

+Then I would type:
+`python3 simulation.py 100000 0.90 Ebola 0.70 0.25 10 in the terminal.`